 Jericho is able to enter another’s body and control their motor functions by making eye contact with an individual (except their speech).
 If the person is unconscious when Jericho enters, he can also speak through them, but retains any speech patterns the person may have (such as an impediment, lisp or accent).
 Jericho preferred solving things through non-violent means, but he is an above average fighter, having been trained by his mother, Adeline Kane.

 Jericho created by Marv Wolfman and George Perez. art by George Perez and Romeo Tanghal.

 Jericho first appeared in Tales of the Teen Titans #42.
-Wolfman wrote a scene in which Jericho comes out to Kole in Covergence: The New Teen Titans #2 (2015).
-Jericho resurfaces in Nu52 continuity in Deathstroke #0 (November 2012) written and drawn by Rob LIefeld.
+Wolfman wrote a scene in which Jericho comes out to Kole in Convergence: The New Teen Titans #2 (2015).
+Jericho resurfaces in Nu52 continuity in Deathstroke #0 (November 2012) written and drawn by Rob Liefeld.
 Christopher Priest continues to use the character in Rebirth continuity starting as a teenager in flashback sequences with Deathstroke #1 and as an adult in #6 (2016).

 Art by (in order) Larry Hama, Carlo Pagulayan, Jason Paz, and Jeromy Cox; Nicola Scott; and George Perez and Romeo Tanghal.